Brian Shappell, CBF, Director of Content Strategy

 For example, Deloitte estimated that enterprise spending on Generative AI will grow by 30%.

 “We predict almost all enterprise software companies will embed generative AI in at least some of their products this year,” Deloitte speculated in a recent report.
-“We predict that the revenue uplift for enterprise software companies will be at a $10 billion run rate by the end of 2024.
+“We predict that the revenue uplift for enterprise software companies will be at a $10 billion run rate.
 That is lower than some estimates, but still notable for the first year of a new market.”

 But like any hot trend, the high levels of opportunity will attract fly-by-night companies that will crowd a market already containing firms with expertise or experience in AI.
 This proliferation of options will present a challenge for businesses beginning their search for providers without full knowledge of reputations or best practices therein.